thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 rather than what they look like.
 Names should be a single lowercase word.
 In cases where a longer description is needed, separate words using hyphens.

-Class names should be constructed from generic to specific (e.g. list-vertical, list-inline vs vertical-list, inline-list; .nav, .nav-primary, .nav-secondary) [GG: Added]
+Class names should be constructed from generic to specific (e.g. list-vertical, list-inline vs vertical-list, inline-list; .nav, .nav-primary, .nav-secondary)

 Refrain from over-qualifying selectors (i.e. body.class) and using adjoining classes (i.e. .component.variant).
-Never
-use the universal selector (*).
+Avoid using the universal selector (*), the exception being setting box-sizing universally.
 Keep in mind that selectors are parsed from right to left – not left to right – so only be as specific as you need to be in composing a selector.

 Use quotes in your attribute selectors, even though they are not always required.
-[GG: Added]

 Poor examples: